 What is an Operating Agreement for an LLC

-An LLC operating agreement can serve numerous functions, some of its principal roles are solving conflicts between members and issuing obligations.
-Operating agreements by law, aren’t required but having one that dictates the ebb and flow between members can prove vital.
-Below we’ll discuss the basics of an operating agreement and why you should consider getting one for your LLC.
+Although an LLC operating agreement can serve numerous functions, some of the principal roles of an operating agreement are to solve conflicts between members and issuing obligations.
+Operating agreements aren’t required by law, but having one that dictates the ebb and flow between members can prove vital—especially when profits and losses come into play.
+Below we’ll discuss the basics of an operating agreement and why you should consider creating one for all members of your LLC.

-What is an Operating Agreement
+What is an Operating Agreement for an LLC?

-You may be asking yourself, What is an operating agreement?
-An operating agreement is a unique business agreement that describes the inner workings of what we call a Limited Liability Company or LLC for short.
-Essentially what it does is designate a contract between the two owners of the LLC, ensuring that a firm agreement gets reached between these two integral members.
-Consider the by-laws of a company; they dictate the companies purpose, duties, and responsibilities, as well as specifying shareholder ownership rights.
-An operating agreement is no different.
+You may be asking yourself if an operating agreement for an LLC is necessary, and how it can benefit you and your company.
+An operating agreement is a unique business agreement that describes the inner workings of what we call a Limited Liability Company, or LLC for short.
+Essentially what an LLC operating agreement does is designate a contract between the owners of the LLC, ensuring that a firm agreement is reached and documented between the members of the LLC in order to protect each individual as they operate business collectively.

-The information in this contract outlines the right course of action for day-to-day transactions and for unusual situations that may arise from time to time.
+The information in this contract outlines the right course of action for day-to-day transactions and for unusual situations that may arise as the business expands or faces hard times.
 For instance, the agreed upon document should specify what should occur if a member dies, leaves, or compromises some part of the LLC.
-Keep in mind that no two operating agreements are the same, majority members and individual circumstances can be different depending on the situation.
+Keep in mind that no two LLC operating agreements are the same.
+Majority members and individual circumstances can be different depending on the situation and individual contributions.

 Let a Professional Draft Your Operating Agreement